-The Industrial Age paved the way for a variety of accessory trends to become more accessible to a broader group of people.
+The Industrial Age paved the way for various accessory trends to become more accessible to a broader group of people.
 With the birth of the machine, innovative techniques in jewelry arose.
-Electroplating allowed for thin layers of gold and silver to be combined on a sheet of metal base.
-This technique introduced a new collection of jewelry choices that were more lightweight and affordable compared to the pricier & heavier pieces created with precious metals.
-Engraved gold-filled bangles, with intricate etched designs were highly sought after, many of which were inexpensive and available to the average citizen.
-Mass quantities of gold-filled bangles, lockets, and large brooches were being produced by machines, displayed in jewelry catalogues, featuring a variety of styles for buyers to choose from.
-High quality and fashionable choices were now available to people from various economic backgrounds, forever changing the jewelry industry.
+Electroplating allowed thin layers of gold and silver to be combined on a metal base sheet.
+This technique introduced a new collection of jewelry choices that were more lightweight and affordable compared to the pricier and heavier pieces created with precious metals.
+Engraved gold-filled bangles with intricate etched designs were highly sought after, many of which were inexpensive and available to the average citizen.
+Mass quantities of gold-filled bangles, lockets, and large brooches were being produced by machines and displayed in jewelry catalogs, featuring a variety of styles for buyers to choose from.
+High-quality and fashionable choices were now available to people from various economic backgrounds, forever changing the jewelry industry.

 Along with changes in production, techniques in jewelry engraving advanced as well.
-Metalwork stamping were popular decoration choices on Victorian Era jewelry.
-Although many metal-based accessories were still being engraved by hand, advanced designs were embedded with machinery.
+Metalwork stamping was a popular decoration choice on Victorian Era jewelry.
+Although many metal-based accessories were still engraved by hand, advanced designs were embedded with machinery.
 Taille d'Epargne was a widely used enamel technique used on gold-plated jewelry.
-The innovative technique involved engravings incised in metal, creating intricate black enamel designs and patterns.
-The technique originated in England, and variations of the designs can be seen throughout American-made styles
+The innovative approach involved engravings incised in metal, creating intricate black enamel designs and patterns.
+The practice originated in England, and variations of the designs can be seen throughout American-made styles.

-Before the Vernuil flame-fusion process of creating synthetic rubies and sapphires were commercially available in the 1900's, there were earlier versions of imitation gemstones produced in the Industrial Revolution Era.
-Often referred to as paste stones, finely cut glass and crystal were available in different colors and were of great quality.
-Although these permanently foiled paste stones were cut by hand, they were integrated in many mass-produced jewelry selections that were machine made.
+Before the Verneuil flame-fusion process of creating synthetic rubies and sapphires was commercially available in the 1900s, earlier versions of imitation gemstones were produced in the Industrial Revolution Era.
+Often referred to as paste stones, finely cut glass and crystal were available in different colors and of excellent quality.
+Although these permanently foiled paste stones were cut by hand, they were integrated into many machine-made mass-produced jewelry selections.